jamessessford/jamessessford.com/source/_posts/gitting-gud.md

 ##  Clone via SSH

 After setting up injection of my SSH keys, I went around the projects I had on my machine and changed the remote from HTTPS to SSH.
-Now I can push directly to them with the key I have added through ssh-agent.
+Now I can interact with remote repositories without having to enter my username and password every time!

 ## WIP &amp; NAH